Current Artist Opportunities

 If artwork proposal and design are selected, artist will be required to enter into a contract with the County of Los Angeles.
 Because the artwork will be located on public property, and because the County of Los Angeles is a public entity subject to laws, rules, and regulations which are not necessarily applicable to private persons or companies, the Arts Commission has prepared a form agreement for use in connection with artwork commissioned for the Civic Art Program.
 If artist is selected, the artist acknowledges that he/she is willing and able to enter into a contract in the form made available on the Arts Commission's website.
 The Arts Commission reserves the right to revise or change its form agreement at any time, for any reason, and to require artists to use the revised form for contracting purposes.

 If you are awarded a contract with Los Angeles County, you will be responsible per the contract for all taxes, including but not limited to sales tax and use tax.
 Note, however, that you may benefit from certain tax exemptions relating to public art.
 For more information, please see: http://www.boe.ca.gov/news/pdf/L160.pdf, and contact an attorney or tax professional.
 You can also call the California State Board of Equalization Information Center at 800-400-7115 (TDD/TTY 800-735-2929).
-Staff are available from 8:00 a.m. to 5:00 p.m., Pacific time, Monday through Friday, except state holidays.
+Staff are available from 8:00PM to 5:00PM, Pacific time, Monday – Friday, except state holidays.
 THIS IS NOT TAX ADVICE.
 ARTS COMMISSION STAFF ARE NOT QUALIFIED TO RENDER TAX ADVICE.
 CONSULT WITH AN ATTORNEY OR TAX PROFESSIONAL BEFORE MAKING ANY DECISION REGARDING TAXES YOU MAY OWE AS A RESULT OF YOUR CONTRACT WITH LOS ANGELES COUNTY.

 The Civic Art Program also maintains a Resource List of Prequalified Artists which is one of multiple ways that we approach hiring artists.
 The Resource List is open for application every two to three years.
 By joining our email list, you will be sure to receive a Call to Artists when the application is open.

 public engagement.
 The following resources are for artists and administrators who wish to fill their public engagement toolkit.
 These materials reflect various perspectives on public engagement tactics and methodologies, ranging from arts education to social practice and community planning.
 It is not a finite bibliography, rather a touchstone for developing your own public engagement strategies.

 Originally compiled for a roundtable session at the Americans for the Arts Public Art Network Preconference, June 12–15, 2003.
 Session facilitators: Margaret Bruning, Director of Civic Art, Los Angeles County Arts Commission; Leslie Fordham, Administrator, Broward County, Florida Public Art & Design; Aliza Schiff, Public Art Project Manager, Arlington County, Virginia

-- Art At Work, a national initiative to improve municipal government through strategic arts projects with municipal employees, elected officials and local artists
+- Art At Work—A national initiative to improve municipal government through strategic arts projects with municipal employees, elected officials and local artists